Master of Professional Language Studies — Language Teaching

 - An applicant must have completed their qualification in 1 (d) (e) above to a merit standard

 All applicants must have at least one year of relevant professional experience.An applicant who is admitted under 1(d) and (e) above will be required to provide evidence of further relevant professional experience.

-Non-native English speakers require an Academic IELTS of 6.5 overall with not less than 6 in each band and not less than 7 in speaking and writing.
+Non-native English speakers require an Academic IELTS of 6.5 overall with not less than 6 in each band.

 - If you have not yet met all the IELTS or equivalent test requirements, you are still encouraged to discuss your entry to this programme with the Programme Administrator, Cynthia D'Souza — email@example.com.

 Note: Students teaching in Auckland during their studies must gain approval from their teaching institution to use their own class for the Reflective Practice Project paper.
 Students not teaching during the programme will be assisted to set up some teaching in order to complete the paper.

 This professional masters qualification combines the development of advanced academic knowledge with practical language teaching skills.

 You study a range of core and elective topics and then complete a reflective practice project where you identify an area of teaching that you would like to investigate in more depth.

 You critically review the literature and develop a theory of teaching in this area of focus.
 In the classroom you apply the theory through a number of teaching events, and reflection on your teaching.

 - Evaluating strategies for effective language teaching and learning